 - 5.230.
 Whilst taking a test, candidates must not use or have in their possession anything that may reasonably be considered to give them an advantage.
-This is inclusive of (but not limited to) the following equipment and/or materials; namely - - (a) Mobile Phone
+This is inclusive of (but not limited to) the following equipment and/or materials; namely -

+- (a) Mobile Phone

 - (b) Calculator

 - (c) Pager

 - (d) Personal Laptop/PC/Tablet

 - (e) Other communications equipment

 - (f) Other (multi) media equipment

 - (g) Paperwork/documentation

 - (h) Any books, magazines or similar

 - (i) Any other equipment/materials that may help with the test

 - 5.231.
-Candidates in possession of any of the above items at the time of taking a test must ensure that these are put away in a bag or pocket, out of sight or handed to the invigilator for supervision before commencing any test, with the exception of mobile phones which will be required to be put face down on the desk in front of the candidate.
-Use of any such equipment/materials will result in automatic disqualification and all results will be void.
+Candidates in possession of any of the above items at the time of taking a test must ensure that these are put away in a bag or pocket, out of sight or handed to the invigilator for supervision before commencing any test.
+Use of any such

+equipment/materials will result in automatic disqualification and all results will be void.